Skip to content

 Choose Cursor if you want the most mature agent mode with background agents and the largest extension ecosystem.
 You are coming from VS Code and want AI without learning a new editor.

-Choose Windsurf if you want the most autonomous AI experience.
-Cascade's memory and flow awareness shine when you work in long, focused sessions on a single project.
+Choose Devin Desktop if you want the most autonomous AI experience.
+Its session memory and flow awareness shine when you work in long, focused stretches on a single project.

 Choose Zed if you value speed, work on large codebases, or prefer to bring your own AI setup (BYOK).
 Best value at $10/month if you already have API keys.